 Techniques can vary, but in general, mindfulness meditation involves deep breathing and awareness of body and mind.
 Practicing mindfulness meditation doesn't require props or preparation (no need for candles, essential oils, or mantras, unless you enjoy them).
 To get started, all you need is a comfortable place to sit for 10 to 30min. min. with a judgment-free mindset.

-Buddhism was created around 2500 years ago following the 50 years long verbal teaching of The Buddha, a nick name meaning the “awakened one”.
+Buddhism was created around 2500 years ago following the 50 years long verbal teaching of The Buddha, a nickname meaning the “awakened one”.

 Daily Zen meditation & weekly group practice will help you to:

-Meditation is also a great exercise to deal with our stressors, to increase concentration, memory, analytical skills, thought management, mind & body relaxation, mental rehearsal, and self-confidence.
+Meditation is also a great exercise to deal with our stressors, increase concentration, memory, analytical skills, thought management, mind & body relaxation, mental rehearsal, and self-confidence.

 If you hold a bottle of muddy water with shaky hands the water will remain muddy and you will not be able to see through.
 If your hands are still the water becomes clear.

-For more practical information about Zen meditation click on "Blog" on the menu and go to the list of posts (right hand side) then scroll down to select "What is Zen meditation?" and/or Misconceptions about meditation.
+For more practical information about Zen meditation click on " Dharma talks" on the menu and go to the list of posts (right-hand side) then scroll down to select "What is Zen meditation?" and/or Misconceptions about meditation.

 The core of Zen meditation is the practice of Awareness which is to pay attention to the current moment and its content such as body sensations, thoughts, feelings, and our sensorial perceptions of the external surrounding.
 Awareness is non-judgmental, non-analytic, and non-decisional.